mageops/docker-magento-run-tests/README.md

-# MagesSuite Docker Container For Running Magento Tests
+# MageSuite Docker Container For Running Magento Tests

 _Note: The `exec` mount opt on `/tmp` is needed for elasticsearch because it maps mem to temp files._